NFL games today, Week 2 scores, highlights, updates, schedule: Keelan Cole makes sick one-handed catch

 - Detroit Lions vs San Francisco 49ers (GameTracker)

-- Arizona Cardinals vs Los Angeles Rams (GameTracker)
+- Los Angeles Rams 34, Arizona Cardinals 0 (GameTracker)

 - New England Patriots vs Jacksonville Jaguars (GameTracker)